Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 ---
 In this project, I was tasked with;
 1. Analyzing the sales performance of a retail store and
-2. To explore sales data to uncover key insights such as:
+2. To explore Sales data to uncover Key Insights such as:
    - Top-selling products
-   - Regional performance, and
+   - Regional performance
    - Monthly sales trends
+   - Total sales by product, region, and month
+   - Average sales per product and
+   - Total revenue by region

 ### Process
 ---